 Why Buying An Expensive Car Was A Mistake

 Later that year I was hit with a big income tax bill after doing so well with my affiliate websites.
 Somehow I had not been anticipating this and had blown most of my money on things like nice restaurants and renting a decent apartment across from the beach.
 This was my first financial wake up call.
 I didn’t get the hint though.

 I paid off that big tax bill, but lost motivation with my websites.
 Things started to decline as I spent less time doing work on them.
 By the time I renewed my efforts, it was too late to stop the slide.
 Before I knew it, it was time to get a job.
 Yes, just like my current situation.

 Even if I had been able to pay off my car within a few years, it still would’ve been a horrible financial decision.
 As soon as I drove my Mustang off the lot, it lost a large percentage of its resale value.
 Obviously it’s not the most fuel efficient vehicle either and insurance is pricey.
 Since I’ve been unwilling to take the hit and sell it, I’m essentially tied to it.

 Instead of wasting money on buying an expensive car, I would’ve been much better off settling for a used Honda or some other cheap car.
 If I had been smart enough to do that, I would have plenty of money in savings and would probably have committed to a mortgage by now.
 Basically this unnecessary purchase set me back at least a few years with my financial goals.

 So what should I do now?
 I know some experts would say to sell my car even if I only get back half of what I originally paid.
 That would mean fully accepting my mistake, but it would lower my monthly vehicle expenses considerably.

 Have any of you wasted money on a vehicle that you really couldn’t afford?
-Or have you been responsible and only bought lower priced cars?
+Or have you been responsible and only bought lower priced cars with financing options such as online loans in Los Angeles?
 How do you avoid peer pressure when buying something like a car?